-Soil health and potatoes By Wes Crandall, Contributing Writer
+Soil health and potatoes

 Soil health is taking a significant leap to the forefront of farming, and a large research project is underway for potatoes.
 The USDA-NIFA-funded project entitled Enhancing Soil Health in Potato Cropping Systems is overseeing a five-year study spanning 10 different states, eight of which have traditional potato cropping systems, to see if there is a measurable change in soil health while introducing sustainable practices.